charlievillacr/jsbooks/1JavaScriptBeginner.md

 ```

-In the above examples, the temp will store the value "Amit kumar3040" whreas the variable temp1 will store "70Amit Kumar".
+In the above examples, the temp will store the value "Amit kumar3040" whereas the variable temp1 will store "70Amit Kumar".

 How similar looking expressions produced different results?